 Ever been approached by a Herbalife rep?

-If so, then you’ll know they’re more difficult to shake off than a bit of peanut butter on a spoon.
+Worse still, they’re harder to shake off than a bit of s**t on a stick, with all their #askmehow bulls**t.

-A quick search on Google and you’ll find that most reviews are just well-disguised sales pitches, so discovering FACTS can prove troublesome… and that’s exactly why I’ve written this in-depth review.
+If you’ve ever searched for answers on Google you’ll know that most Herbalife reviews are just well-disguised sales pitches, so discovering FACTS can prove troublesome… and that’s exactly why I’ve written this in-depth review.

-Formula 1 is their pioneering (their words, not mine) MRP which promises us it contains a high quality source of protein and all the nutrients our body needs, all backed by science.
+Formula 1 is their pioneering (their words, not mine) meal replacement shake which promises us it contains a high quality source of protein and all the nutrients our body needs, all backed by science.

 (Yes, sales reps, you’re gonna f**king hate this article, because I will not let you get away with your s**t.)